Death Come True: Gameplay

-Story
+Plot

-The game's plot follows Makoto Karaki (Kanata Hongō) as he wakes up in a strange hotel room after having lost all of his memories.
+The game follows Makoto Karaki (Kanata Hongō) as he wakes up in a strange hotel room after having lost all of his memories.
 When turning on the television, he finds out that he is a serial killer.

 As Karaki investigates the hotel, he finds it impossible to leave as all of the exits are sealed.
 He also meets two police investigators, Akane Sachimura (Chiaki Kuriyama) and Nozomu Kuji (Win Morisaki) who are investigating him on the suspicion that he is a serial killer wanted for strangling numerous women.
 However, Karaki finds himself inexplicably drawn to Sachimura.
 After dying several times in the course of his investigations, Karaki eventually begins to recover some of his memories and confronts the hotel Concierge (Yuki Kaji), questioning if the hotel is even real.
 The Concierge reveals that the hotel is actually a virtual reality space created by the "Come True" system, which is capable of recreating memories from living or deceased individuals that others can view through virtual reality reconstruction.
 While intended for the treatment of mental illnesses, the Come True is secretly being used for police investigations.
 Karaki himself is actually another Investigator who connected the real Karaki and Sachimura, both deceased in the real world, to find the truth behind Sachimura's death.

 The Concierge then warns the Investigator that an unknown party is hacking Come True in an attempt to delete the hotel, which also caused the Investigator to lose his memories and mistakenly believe himself to be Karaki.
 The Concierge suggests that the Investigator escape the hotel, which he always had the choice to do whenever he dies.
 However, the Investigator continues his search for the truth.
 With more of his memories coming back, he and Sachimura confront Kuji, suspecting him to be Sachimura's real killer.
 Sachimura suspected Kuji of corruption, so he made a deal with Karaki to murder her in return for passage out of the country, but Kuji betrayed him and killed him instead.
 The hacker, the real Kuji, then appears and admits that he is indeed guilty.
 However, he gives the Investigator a proposition.
 Rather than return to the real world and reveal Kuji's crimes, he can instead stay in the virtual world with Sachimura forever.

 If the Investigator chooses to stay in the virtual world, Kuji escapes, though he warns the pair not to leave the hotel since the virtual world outside is unknown.
 The Investigator and Sachimura decide to leave the hotel, and live happily together in an unstable virtual world created from Sachimura's memories.

 If the Investigator chooses to leave the virtual world, he follows clues left behind by Sachimura to find the evidence she gathered proving Kuji's corruption.
 As a result, Kuji is arrested and investigated for his involvement in Sachimura's murder and the killings performed by Karaki.